Fearful/cr-datepicker/README.md

 Pure Js, only dependable (it's a directive) of angularJS.

-This directive was build on top of certain knowledge, we use the compile function instead of the link function because we are not dealing with live-data when calculating the calendar, as we are in the compile cycle of the directive inside of angular's lifecycle, we can manipulate and create dom objects (weeks & days), with almost none performance cost.

 We only watch for the change of the date to calculate the calendar again.
 This directive was meant to allow the user to select a date in a pop-up like calendar.
 The scope variable passed to the date-value attribute will change as the date is changed and selected.

 I remind you all again, this is a WIP.
 Although is functional